IngoSehnbruch/FlexTTS/README.md

 - Debug issues in real-time

 Note: Dependency changes still require a rebuild with `docker compose up --build`

+To run in debug mode, set `DEBUG=true` in your environment variables.
+This enables detailed logging.

 ## API Documentation